Report Child Abuse/Neglect

 ConstRelations@dcyf.wa.gov | 1-800 723-4831 | 360-902-8060

-Constituent Relations is a program within DCYF that provides a fair and courteous process for resolving and responding to constituent complaints or concerns about child welfare cases, foster homes, and child care programs.
-Constituent Relations also provides information about DCYF programs, policies, services, the dependency process, foster care licensing, child care licensing, and contracts.
+Constituent Relations provides a fair and courteous process for resolving complaints relating to child protection and child welfare cases, foster home and child care licensing, child care programs, and juvenile rehabilitation services.

 Find Child Care